feathers-plus/api-playground-client/README.md

 You need to fork [BestBuy/api-playground](https://github.com/BestBuy/api-playground).
 Follow its instructions to start the Best Buy API server.
-Note the URL its listening to.
+Note the URL its listening to since it will be used for the API client.

 ## Installing and starting the Feathers client